Restoring Remote Desktop (RDP) connectivity to an Azure VM after a user lockout

 Connect to the VM via Serial Console

-2. Start Powershell
+2. Start PowerShell

 Refer to Use CMD or PowerShell in Serial Console for details.